3. Migrate classic plan data to a live plan

 a) Create a new project for each of the issue groups, for example, one project per release stream.

 b) In the project creation dialog, create a Scrum or Kanban board, depending on how your teams work.
-Scrum boards are the most recommended issue source because Portfolio for Jira can make use of the velocity of past sprints to determine team velocity.
+Scrum boards are the most recommended issue source because Advanced Roadmaps can make use of the velocity of past sprints to determine team velocity.

 c) If you’re using initiatives, we recommend you create a Kanban project to store all these initiatives.
 In the settings for this project, remove all other issue types, and create a new issue type for initiatives.